 Under-Mounted

-With an under-mounted RV sink, the sink itself is set under the counter, and the edge of the sink is set below the countertop.
+With an under-mount RV sink, the sink itself is installed from under the counter, so the edge of the sink is below the countertop.

 This is an under-mounted sink.
-Notice how the sink is set below the countertop.
+Notice how it sits completely below the countertop.

-But, on the plus side, under-mounting allows you to easily wipe anything on the counter (water, crumbs, etc) into the sink, since there’s no overlapping lip like in a top-mounted sink.
+On the plus side, under-mounting allows you to easily wipe anything on the counter (water, crumbs, etc) into the sink since there’s no overlapping lip like in a top-mounted sink.
+All three Corian sinks in our Mountain Aire were under-mounted, which we think provides a higher-end look and feel.

 Are RV Sinks a Standard Size?

-You’ll want to not only take careful measurements of the dimensions of your current RV sink, depth included, but you’ll also need to consider the plumbing beneath the sink and the placement of the fixtures (are they mounted through the sink itself, or just through the countertop, and how many holes are there?).
+You’ll want to carefully check the dimensions of your current RV sink, including the depth, but you’ll also need to consider the plumbing beneath it and the placement of the fixtures.
+Are they mounted through the sink itself, or just through the countertop, and how many holes are there?

 Can You Replace an RV Sink with a Residential Sink?